PyCQA/pyflakes/README.rst

 comfortable with this rebase workflow, the project maintainers will be happy to rebase your commits for you.

-All changes should be include tests and pass flake8_.
+All changes should include tests and pass flake8_.

 .. image:: https://api.travis-ci.org/PyCQA/pyflakes.svg
    :target: https://travis-ci.org/PyCQA/pyflakes